-- A. This policy shall be conspicuously posted throughout each school building in areas accessible to students and staff members. - B. This policy shall be given to each school district employee and independent contractor who regularly interacts with students at the time of initial employment with the school district. - C. This policy shall appear in the student handbook. - D. The school district will develop a method of discussing this policy with students and employees. - E. The school district may implement violence prevention and character development education programs to prevent and reduce policy violations.
-Such programs may offer instruction on character education including, but not limited to, character qualities such as attentiveness, truthfulness, respect for authority, diligence, gratefulness, self-discipline, patience, forgiveness, respect for others, peacemaking, resourcefulness, and/or sexual abuse prevention. - F. This policy shall be reviewed at least annually for compliance with state and federal law.
+- A. This policy shall be conspicuously posted throughout each school building in areas accessible to students and staff members. - B. This policy shall be given to each School District employee and independent contractor who regularly interacts with students at the time of initial employment with the School District. - C. This policy shall appear in the student handbook. - D. The School District will develop a method of discussing this policy with students and employees.

+- E. The School District may implement violence prevention and character development education programs to prevent and reduce policy violations.
+Such programs may offer instruction on character education including, but not limited to, character qualities such as attentiveness, truthfulness, respect for authority, diligence, gratefulness, self-discipline, patience, forgiveness, respect for others, peacemaking, and resourcefulness. - F. This policy shall be reviewed at least annually for compliance with state and federal law.